Alden Brooks: Shakespeare authorship theories

 He depicts Shakespeare as a butcher's son in Stratford, "a country youth who has to leave school early in order to assist his father in the killing of cattle ... one who sows his wild oats so liberally that he must, first, marry against his will a woman eight years his senior, and, secondly, run away to London, apparently to escape legal prosecution." ... in London he got a job holding theatergoers' horses.
 Soon he earned enough money to rent out theatrical costumes and furnishings.
 Something of a wit in his coarse way, he began editing plays for production, soon became a play agent, buying and renting the works of others.
 On the side he kept a brothel: "In his tavern in Deadman's Lane, sub-leased to Widow Lee, Will Shakspere ... created ... a roistering hubbub."
 His "broken, almost falsetto voice" became a feature of London life.
 His "fat body" was soon "taxed by excesses."
 Many suffered from "his scheming tricks ... his dirty dealing and underhand passing of coin, all the shabby pretense in the double-faced glutton and roisterer."
 Meanwhile a grey-haired courtier with "wrinkled visage, deep-set eyes ... walked nervously in the gardens" a stone's throw from Will's brothel.
 The courtier's name was Sir Edward Dyer, known to literati mainly as the author of a rather smug poem called My Mind to Me a Kingdom Is.
 No one guessed his secret, but for years, says Author Brooks, Dyer had been getting Shakespeare to buy bad plays for him and had rewritten them into the classics we read today.

 He overcame the problem that Dyer died in 1607, several years before Shakespeare's The Tempest is believed to have been written, by arguing that this was early work, which he believed was proven by its appearance as the first play in the 1623 Folio edition of Shakespeare's plays.

-Personal life, death and legacy
+Personal life and legacy

 Brooks married Hilma Chadwick, an artist, at St Ives, Cornwall, England, on 11 July 1908, and moved to France.
 They had four children.